 Many schools offer marketing certificate programs online, although the length of these programs varies.
 Generally speaking, programs consist of 10-15 credits, and most students can earn their certificate in about one year.

-Some programs feature self-paced classes that allow students to advance through course material once they demonstrate mastery of a particular subject.
+Some programs feature self-paced classes that allow students to advance through course material once they demonstrate mastery of a subject.
 Students with previously completed college-level coursework in marketing or those who hold relevant professional experience can move through self-paced programs quickly to earn a certificate.

 However, before enrolling in a self-paced program, make sure to speak with an admissions counselor or faculty adviser.
 An adviser can offer guidance about managing stress and avoiding burnout when completing coursework at your own pace.
 Many students ultimately prefer learning alongside their fellow classmates rather than working through the material alone.

 Careers with a Certificate in Marketing

 Even the best online marketing certificate programs only prepare graduates for entry-level roles.
 Additionally, most jobs in marketing and communications require a bachelor’s degree.
 However, this does not mean that a marketing diploma represents a bad investment.
 Beyond demonstrating your basic understanding of marketing practices, a certificate can also help you continue your education and earn a more advanced degree.

 Earning an online marketing certificate qualifies you to take on a junior position selling advertising space for a newspaper, website, or event venue.
 Alternatively, you can help manage the social media presence of a nonprofit organization or small business.
-Individuals who continue on and earn a bachelor's degree may ultimately qualify for marketing positions at larger companies.
+Individuals who continue and earn a bachelor’s degree may ultimately qualify for marketing positions at larger companies.
 However, no matter what path you choose, jobs in marketing require strong analytical, communication, interpersonal, and organizational skills.

 - Advertising Sales Agent